Rohit-Dixit27/training/rails/projects/recruitment/README.md

  ---->Attaching files
  -->has_one_attached
  -The has_one_attached macro sets up a one-to-one mapping between records and files.
 Each record can have one file attached to it.

+ -->has_many_attached
+ The has_many_attached macro sets up a one-to-many relationship between records and files.
+Each record can have many files attached to it.